-These problems might be restated as to how to test and present the results of the testing, how to make the effect durable, and how to avoid microbial resistance to the treatment.
-These problems combine so that in spite of the obvious commercial and advertising potential, effective, durable, inexpensive, and safe biocidal textiles are not widely available in the market.
-It is of note that one promising compound which has been appearing commercially in a variety of products has just encountered its first resistant organism
+These problems might be restated as to how to test and present the testing results, how to make the effect durable, and how to avoid microbial resistance to the treatment.
+These problems combine so that despite the obvious commercial and advertising potential, effective, durable, inexpensive, and safe biocidal textiles are not widely available in the market.
+It is of note that one promising compound which has been appearing commercially in a variety of products has just encountered its first resistant organism.

 Antimicrobial Technologies in Textiles:

-Whether outdoors, indoor, or on the body problems like microbial control, humidity management, odor control, elasticity, and even softness are ultimately used, the performance or the technical fabric.
+Whether outdoors, indoor, or on the body, problems like microbial control, humidity management, odour control, elasticity, and even softness are ultimately used, the performance or the technical fabric.
 These challenges offer new opportunities for wisely looking at technology to meet these needs, regardless of whether you are looking for a single feature or a combination.

 This discussion focuses on the important issues when selecting the right finishes for your customers’ performance requirements, i.e. durability, ease of use, safety, and ultimate performance.
-Consumers have to drive the value chain for the product and value characteristics make a difference for success on the market.
+Consumers have to drive the value chain for the product, and value characteristics make a difference in the market.

-The inherent properties of textile fibers allow micro-organisms to grow.
+The inherent properties of textile fibres allow micro-organisms to grow.
 In addition, microbe growth may be driven by the substratum structure and chemical processes.
-The problem is exacerbated by a humid and warm environment.
-Microbial infestation causes pathogens to cross and odor develops, where the fabric is worn next to the skin.
+A humid and warm environment exacerbates the problem.
+Microbial infestation causes pathogens to cross, and odour develops, where the fabric is worn next to the skin.
 Furthermore, the microbial attack resulted in staining and loss of the efficiency characteristics of textile substrates.
-In principle, antimicrobial finishing is applied to textile materials in order to protect the wearer and textile substrate.
+In principle, antimicrobial finishing is applied to textile materials to protect the wearer and textile substrate.

 When cotton fabrics for tents, tarpaulins, and truck covering were extensively used during World War II, those fabrics had to be protected against microbial attack rotting.
 This was particularly an issue during the campaigns in the South Pacific, where much of the fighting took place under conditions of the jungle.
-At the turn of the 1940s, the US Army Quartermaster Crops collected and compiled fungi, yeast, and algae in tropical and subtropical regions worldwide that were isolated from textiles.
-Cotton duck and webbing and other military textiles have been treated with blends of chlorinated wax, copper, and antifungal salts, which have strengthened and odorized the textiles.
-At the time, these materials and the toxicity-related problem did not take into account the potential pollutant effect of the application.
+At the turn of the 1940s, the US Army Quartermaster Crops collected and compiled fungi, yeast, and algae in tropical and subtropical regions worldwide isolated from textiles.
+As a result, cotton duck and webbing and other military textiles have been treated with blends of chlorinated wax, copper, and antifungal salts, which have strengthened and odorized the textiles.
+At the time, these materials and the toxicity-related problem did not consider the potential pollutant effect of the application.
 After World War II and the late 1950s, components such as 8-hydroxyquinoline salt, copper naphthenate, ammonium copper fluoride, and chlorinated phenols were fungicides used in cotton fabrics.

 What Are Microbes?

 Microbes are the smallest unnamed creatures.
-It includes a number of microorganisms such as bacteria, fungi, algae, and viruses.
+It includes several microorganisms such as bacteria, fungi, algae, and viruses.
 Unicellular organisms are bacteria that grow very rapidly under warmth and humidity.
 Moreover, the divisions within the family of bacteria are Gram-positive, Gram-negative, Spor bearing or spore-bearing type (Staphylococcus aureus), Gram-negative, or Spor bearing type.
 Certain specific types of bacteria cause cross-infection and are pathogenic.
-Fungi, molds, or mildew are slow-growing complex organisms.
+Fungi, moulds, or mildew are slow-growing complex organisms.
 They stain the tissue and impair the performance of tissues.
 Pillows at pH level 6.5 are active.
 Algae are typical fungal or bacterial microorganisms.
-Algae require continuous water and sunlight sources to grow and develop darker tinctures on the materials
+Algae require continuous water and sunlight sources to grow and develop darker tinctures on the materials.

 Despite the many precise measures taken in hospitals, such as hand-cleaning, housekeeping, and laundry protocols, for preventing or reducing the transmission of harmful organisms, there is a considerable risk of cross-contamination of surfaces and textiles by patients and employees.
 A potential carrier of infectious agents such as bacteria, fungi, yeast is any textile material and a hard surface in a hospital environment.
-The only effective strategy for the reduction of these infections and the conditions for reservoirs is to reduce the dose of micro-organisms in the entire healthcare facility using safe antimicrobial technologies to treat these surfaces and maintain hygienic standards and antibiotic protocols.
+Therefore, the only effective strategy for reducing these infections and the conditions for reservoirs is to reduce the dose of micro-organisms in the entire healthcare facility using safe antimicrobial technologies to treat these surfaces and maintain hygienic standards and antibiotic protocols.

 Allergy and asthma problems are constantly growing.
-The dust mite, which is found in every home’s bedding, teapots, and furnishings, is one of the main factors.
+The dust mite found in every home’s bedding, teapots, and furnishings is one of the main factors.
 Today, however, we offer textile treatments.
 As a result, those who have these chronic diseases will find their home more comfortable.
 An increasing phenomenon in our daily lives seems like allergies and asthma.
 At least one individual we all know has these chronic problems.
 More than 40 % of the population in some parts of the world has symptoms of allergy.
 Indeed, one of the highlights of asthma worldwide has been identified.
 This increase is mainly because we now live in a cleaner world in an air-conditioned environment.
 Maybe we don’t face serious illnesses such as smallpox or polio.
-Rather, we have a number of smaller complaints about our lifestyles.
-For a number of reasons, asthma can be triggered.
+Rather, we have several smaller complaints about our lifestyles.
+For some reasons, asthma can be triggered.
 In recent years, however, we have realized that one creature of the house dust mite can be responsible for a substantial amount of allergies and asthma.
 As one of the main health problems of the current period, the World Health Organization has identified asthma.
 There is no unique phenomenon with the prevalence of dust mites.
 Every continent, every country, and every house exists.

 - Runny or stuffy nose, chronic rhinitis,